mjortberg521/SetGame/README.md

 ![set_game_results](https://user-images.githubusercontent.com/12382926/30002644-1a454e5a-9074-11e7-802c-efe6fd99c42e.jpg)

 This program relies on image processing techniques such as contour detection, canny edge detection, color masking, and OpenCV's built in matchTemplate function.
-As a result, performance may degrade in varying lighting conditions.
+The OpenCV matchTemplate function does not perform well when images have sizes, orientations, and color different from the template images.
+As a result, performance degrades highly when images in different lighting scenarios or taken from differnt cameras are presented to the template matcher.

 A machine learning solution using Haar Cascades is currently being built.
+This Haar Cascade program will feature a model to differentiate between cards based on the number, shade, and shape of the cards.
+The color attribute will be determined using the current color mask technique.